mechahuman/Smart-Image-Organizer/index.md

 # Face Recognition File Organizer

-A Python-based face recognition system designed to automatically organize image files by identifying and sorting photos containing specific individuals.
-This project includes two distinct approaches for face recognition and file management.
+This [project](https://github.com/mechahuman/Smart-Image-Organizer) is a python-based face recognition system designed to automatically organize image files by identifying and sorting photos containing specific individuals.
+It includes two distinct approaches for face recognition and file management.

 ## Project Overview